yoni2k/data-science-ml-dl-mnist/DETAILED STEPS.md

 - However, that could be because our StopFunction is still too strict
 ### Conclusions going forward:
 - Remove for now softmax, work on making the StopFunction better, then try again with softmax

+# Conclusions 27 - no limit stop function
+- Goal: check how to improve stop function - let it run for longer
+- val_accuracy keeps on being the same, while val_loss and loss are still improving
+### Conclusions going forward:
+- Start using val_loss as the stop function.
+Need to play with patience.
+Does it depend also on how fast we are learning?
+For example smaller batch size or larger learning rate = need to wait less to stop
+- Try with var_loss that's any, and with patience 3